sigfredonin/Z80-John-Bell-80-280/README.md

       = 24.0088 &times; 10<sup>-3</sup> seconds
       = 24.0088 milliseconds

-To confirm the estimate, I would have to measure the delay from power-on to the first /M1 pulse.
+To confirm the estimate, I would have to measure the delay from power-on to the first /M1 pulse, using measured resistor and capacitor values.

 ### External Power-on Auto-Reset